 So, in case you’re wondering, the answer is no. Your parent company won’t be able to conduct regular business activities.

-Corporate Tax: The Inland Revenue Authority of Singapore (IRAS) subjects every single holding company to the standard corporate tax laws.
+- Corporate Tax: The Inland Revenue Authority of Singapore (IRAS) subjects every single holding company to the standard corporate tax laws.
 But, don’t be alarmed.
-With time, you’ll notice that Singapore’s business taxation comes with numerous benefits.
+With time, you’ll notice that Singapore’s business taxation comes with numerous tax benefits, and oftentime, even asset protection.

 You can, for instance, expect a corporate income tax rate of not more than 17%.
 Then to top it off, Singapore offers a range of supplementary tax incentives to its holding companies, which could cumulatively save you a significant amount of money over the long haul.